Updated on April 3rd, 2023

 Colleges and Universities in the State of New York

 Making recent headlines, New York is the first state in the nation to offer free college tuition at public colleges and universities for residents.
 Students must come from middle-class or poor families based on specific income limits.
-In the fall of 2017, families must fall below the $100,000 annual income threshold to qualify.
-The income restriction will slowly rise, reaching $125,000 in 2019.
+In 2022, families must fall below the $125,000 annual income threshold to qualify.

 College students will need to meet certain class load requirements by taking at least 30 credits over the course of a year.
 Additionally, they must plan to live and work in the state following graduation for the length of time specified by their specific degree program.